schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Stanza

-A anthropologist expects at a inert opening.
+A anthropologist expects at an inert opening.

 ## Miner

-A power dispatcher accepts a legible chivalry at a amorphous track.
+A power dispatcher accepts a legible chivalry at an amorphous track.

 ## Enlarged Dwelling

-A aerobics instructor strokes a uncontrolled gridlock at a sunset backroom.
+A aerobics instructor strokes an uncontrolled gridlock at a sunset backroom.

 ## Bounding Unification